liferay/liferay-central-test-2/SLIM-RUNTIME-README.markdown

 }
 ```

-Note how it uses OSGi Declarative Services to define its dependencies on the
+Note how it uses OSGi Declarative Services to reference an instance of Liferay
-`counterLocalService` provided by the Liferay core, and to the
-`entryLocalService` provided by the contacts API.
+Core's `CounterLocalService` and Contacts API's `EntryLocalService`.